jerolimov/streamdeck-gnome-extension/README.md

 - **resizeByWmClass**, to resize the window with the given full, exact name part of its `WM_CLASS`
 - **resizeByWmClassInstance**, to resize the window with the given full, exact instance part of its `WM_CLASS`

-Each method takes a single string argument, and returns a single boolean indicating whether such a window was found or not.
+Each method takes four argument, for the posX, posY, width and height and returns a single boolean indicating whether such a window was found or not.
 Strings are matched case-sensitively.